Frequently Asked Questions

 Once your moving request has been approved, SP Group will notify us about the Electricity Turn-Off Date of your current premises.
-We’ll send you an email with more information.

-Don’t forget to provide us with the details of your new premises, as indicated by SP Group, via your Customer Portal before the Electricity Turn-Off Date of your current premises.
+After that, don’t forget to provide us with the details of your new premises, as indicated by SP Group, via your Customer Portal before the Electricity Turn-Off Date of your current premises.
 If you fail to do so, we’ll proceed with the termination of your current Agreement and you may be charged an Early Termination Fee, if applicable.

 We’ll create a new Agreement with the details of your new premises, while keeping the terms of your previous Agreement.
 An email with the terms of your new Agreement will be sent to you.